-If you’re a keen hiker, then taking on the 31-miles of the 1066 Country Walk will make a grand day out (or two days, which was enough for us).
-It is a flat, low route through countryside that was once the background for the Norman Conquest.
+If you’re a keen hiker, then taking on the 31 miles of the 1066 Country Walk will make a grand day out (or two days, which was enough for us).
+It is a flat, low route through the countryside that was once the background for the Norman Conquest.

-The walk starts at Pevensey Castle, passes the 1066 Battlefield and medieval Winchelsea before finishing triumphantly in Rye.
-You will see rolling green hills, pretty villages, ancient churches and windmills.
+The walk starts at Pevensey Castle and passes the 1066 Battlefield and medieval Winchelsea before finishing triumphantly in Rye.
+You will see rolling green hills, pretty villages, ancient churches, and windmills.

 On your journey seek out the ten wooden sculptures inspired by the Bayeaux Tapestry and created by a local artist.
-Amongst others, King Harold and King William stand guard near Battle Abbey and the animals portrayed in the tapestry can be found by Great Park Farm.
+Amongst others, King Harold and King William stand guard near Battle Abbey, and the animals portrayed in the tapestry can be found at Great Park Farm.

 WHERE TO EAT AND DRINK IN RYE